LatticeX-Foundation/Rosetta/doc/API_DOC.md

 ### Terms and definition

 We will try to represent each `MpcOp` interface in an clear and easy-to-understand way as far as we can.
-Occasionally, we will use some cryptographic terms for concision, wich you can refer to [glossary document](GLOSSARY.md) for their definition if you are not sure.
+Occasionally, we will use some cryptographic terms for concision, which you can refer to [glossary document](GLOSSARY.md) for their definition if you are not sure.

 ### Common notes